awalterschulze/learning/Psychology.md

     > Create an ideal schedule: work fewer hours, schedule leisure, schedule socials, work in teams, commit small selfless acts.

+## Mindfulness

+  - [x] [Headspace](https://www.headspace.com/) Acceptance Course Episode 10
+    > Acceptance isn’t something we need to try to do.
+We simply need to notice resistance and see it clearly.
+If we see resistance clearly, it disappears.
+As often as you can notice the moments of resistance, use them to learn more about your mind.
+Giving up resistance is acceptance
+Rather than strive for acceptance, notice resistance and let it go.

 ## Depression